The Reality of Living with Chronic Pain: More Than Just Inspiration

 To feel like I was okay being exactly how I was, without feeling like I was letting anybody down.

-Simple truth: Presence without expectation is the most helpful thing you do for someone in pain.
+Simple truth: Presence without expectation is the most helpful thing you can do for someone in pain.

 What Actually Helps